Once your SMSF has been established you will be able to transfer your existing super benefits to your new SMSF. The

 To transfer your existing super benefits to your new SMSF you will need to find out where your super is currently invested.
 You should be in receipt of annual statements from your current Superfund which should make this task relatively simple.

 When your SMSF has been established ESUPERFUND will provide you the "Final Establishment Package" with all your SMSF Details including ABN, TFN, Bank and Broker details.
 The "Final Establishment Package" will include Rollover documentation which will be completed for you.
 You will need to sign the Rollover documentation and provide supporting documentation evidencing the existence of your SMSF.
 We will advise you what supporting documentation is required and where to find that documentation.
 Once you have signed the Rollover documentation and collated the supporting documentation required, you will need to forward it to your current Superfund for processing.

-Your current Superfund will send you a cheque representing your accumulated Superfund benefits.
-This cheque will need to be deposited into your Transaction Bank Account.
+If your current Superfund sends you a cheque representing your accumulated Superfund benefits, this cheque will need to be deposited into your Transaction Bank Account.
 The account details for this Fund will be provided to you by either ANZ or Commonwealth bank directly.
 Please be aware that in some cases your existing Superfund will send the cheque directly to ESUPERFUND at PO Box 401 North Melbourne, VIC 3051 given that we are listed as the Fund Administrator.
 This should not cause you any concern as ESUPERFUND receives dozens of cheques daily from existing Superfunds.
 Please note that immediately on receipt of the Rollover Cheque from your current Superfund, ESUPERFUND will forward the cheque directly to the Transaction Bank for depositing on your behalf.
 The cheque proceeds will in turn automatically appear in your Transaction Bank Account after several days once the funds have cleared.
-Please allow at least 7 working days after being informed by your current Superfund that the cheque has been mailed to ESUPERFUND before contacting our office.
+Please allow at least 10 working days after being informed by your current Superfund that the cheque has been mailed to ESUPERFUND before contacting our office.
 In most cases the cheque proceeds will have appeared in your Transaction Bank Account by that time.